OpenAgentsInc/onyx/docs/chatbar.md

 - Mic button toggles recording state
 - Send button (arrow) should be white and enabled during recording
 - Components should be disabled during processing state
+- Mic button should be a perfect 36x36 circle with centered icon
+- Send button should be a perfect 28x28 circle with centered icon

 ### Recording Modes
 1. **Normal Recording** (Mic Button)